benji02/capstone_project/README.md

 - [x] Finding the right dataset(s)
 - [x] Cleaning the dataset and filling the empty values as needed
 - [x] Trying multiple types of prediction models
-- [ ] Finding the best model for the current situation
+- [x] Finding the best model for the current situation
-- [ ] Training the model for maximum efficiency
+- [x] Training the model for maximum efficiency
-- [ ] Export a clean dataframe/CSV on Kaggle for other users
+- [ ] Export a clean dataframe/CSV on Kaggle for other users (Cancelled)
-- [ ] Hosting the project on a website for easy utilization
+- [x] Hosting the project on a website for easy utilization ([Link](https://capstoneproject-benji02.streamlit.app)
-- [ ] Updating the dataset every quarter or every year, for maximum efficiency of the predictions
+- [ ] Updating the dataset every quarter or every year, for maximum efficiency of the predictions (Work in progress)

 <!-- DETAILED ROADMAP -->